Dogsplorer

 Still eager for an upgrade?
 A van, truck, or even an RV, can all make for comfortable sleeping spaces that can easily accommodate multiple dogs.

-Car Camping Vs Other Types Of Camping
+Car Camping Vs Other Types of Camping

 There really is a camping style for any explorer.
 Depending on your personal preferences, fitness level, and how comfortable you are outdoors, you might also enjoy: